zuozhenggh/learning-library/developer-library/oracle-db-features-for-developers/adb-json/json-adb.md

     ![](./images/ClearSDW.png " " )

+## **Step 3**: Generate JSON Data

+Let us generate some JSON data into the database by retrieving sample documents from a web service.
+Oracle Database supports *JavaScript Object Notation (JSON)* data natively with relational database features, including transactions, indexing, declarative querying, and views.

+This lab covers the use of database languages and features to work with JSON data that is stored in Oracle Database.
+In particular, it covers how to use SQL and PL/SQL with JSON data.

+1. Make sure you have activated your GeoNames account before continuing with this lab.

 2. Create Network Access Control List as our database needs to connect to a web service, and retrieve information over HTTPS, and this requires an *Access Control List (ACL)*.
 This ACL can be created by a user with SYSDBA privileges, **ADMIN** in this case, from your Autonomous Database by executing the following procedure.

     ````